Salatut elämät: Settings

 Salatut elämät's main focus is the fictional street Pihlajakatu ("Rowan Street"), located in Ullanlinna, Helsinki.
-Other locations include a high school, a hospital, Café Moose and an inn, Amanda, which contains the hotel, and a restaurant.
+Other locations include a high school, a hospital, Café Moose and an inn, Amanda, which contains a hotel and a restaurant.
 It had also a day spa from 2009 to 2014, and a gym from 2010 to 2017.
-Former "main café" was Kentauri which, however, exploded during a wedding celebration in the season finale of the 11th season.
+Former "main café" was Kentauri which, however, exploded due a gas leak during a wedding celebration in the season 11 finale.

 All of the houses and other locations featured in the show are filmed at the FremantleMedia studio in Konala, Helsinki.
 In real life, Pihlajakatu is Huvilakatu, which is located in Ullanlinna, Helsinki.
 Salatut elämät has also filmed scenes in Tampere and in Lapland.
 A few episodes have also been filmed in the Canary Islands, Lithuania, London and Copenhagen.

 Theme song

 The original theme song was called Tunteisiin and performed by Anna Hanski but in 2001, the theme was changed to a version performed by Jore Marjaranta.
 In 2004, the theme song was replaced by an electronic version of the theme music.
-In 2014, the theme song was switched back to the original one, first heard on 1999.
+In 2014, the theme song was switched back to the original one, first heard in 1999.
 In 2019, the series got completely new theme song again.